Skip to content

 The paths: filter is important for efficiency.
 The workflow only runs when something that actually affects the output changes.
 Editing the README.md, for example, does not trigger a deployment.

-The Python requirements for the MkDocs plugins are pinned in .github/workflows/requirements.txt:
+The Python requirements for the plugins are pinned in .github/workflows/requirements.txt:

 Pinning these versions prevents surprise breakage from upstream changes.
-When you want to upgrade, update the version numbers, run the tests locally, and open a pull request.
+When you want to upgrade, update the version numbers, run task build locally to confirm, and open a pull request.
 Renovate handles automated update PRs.

 GitHub Pages